gogins/csound-android/README.md

 ## Introduction

-This repository contains Csound for Android, almost all features of Csound in an Android app that also integrates Csound with HTML5.
-Please note, dependencies of Csound for Android are fetched from the core Csound repository, and rebuilt using the Android NDK.
+This repository contains Csound for Android: almost all features of Csound,
+in an Android app that also integrates Csound with HTML5.
+Please note, dependencies of Csound for Android are fetched from the core Csound repository and other places, and rebuilt using the Android NDK.

-This code used to live in the csound-extended repository but has been moved into its own repository for easier maintenance.
+This code used to live in the csound-extended repository but has been moved into this repository for easier maintenance.
 You may notice some oddities and leftovers...

 This repository uses the core Csound packages, and some other third-party